HristoRasheev/HristoRasheev/README.md

 # 💫 About Me:
-🐧A huge Linux enthusiast.<br>🎨I like to rice Linux systems (to presonalize them).<br>💻I have studies Computer Science in High School and I know also study<br>programming at university (1st year).
+🐧A huge Linux enthusiast.<br>🎨I like to rice Linux systems (to presonalize them).<br>💻I have studied Computer Science in High School and I know also study<br>programming at university (1st year).

 ## 🌐 Socials: